Introduction

 1 Chiao (10fen)

-Postal Saving was obviously very popular in Manchukuo, as you will see if you read about the cancels shown below.
-When the war ended and the state reverted to China there must have been millions of these stamps which would then have been worthless.
-They are the most common Chinese "Cinderella" as they do not appear in any mainstream catalogue.
+Postal Saving was obviously very popular in Manchukuo.
+When the war ended and the state reverted to China there must have been millions of these stamps around which would then have been worthless.
+They are the most common Chinese "Cinderella" and seldom appear in mainstream catalogues.

 To find out more about Savings and Investments in Manchukuo click here